 - Proof of any premarital assets or debts for either spouse

 - Proof of nonmarital assets such as inheritances or gifts to either spouse from someone other than the other spouse

 - Financial statements or loan applications submitted by either party to any lending institutions within last two years

 - An itemized budget for you and any minor children that will be residing with you

 - A summary of the marital assets and debts as of the date of your separation and the date of the initial consultation

 - Other documents you think are relevant

-If your Pennsylvania family law case involves child support or spousal support , the documents you should assemble include:
+If your Pennsylvania family law case involves child support, spousal support or alimony pendent lite, the documents you should assemble include: